 3. Make Your Charitable Gifts

 Review your intentions here and catch-up if you are behind.
-Speak with your advisor and consider making donations with shares of appreciated stocks, or other investments types.
+Speak with your advisor and consider making donations with shares of appreciated stocks, or other investment types.
 Giving in this matter lets you receive credit for the market value of the donated investment on the date of the donation and possibly avoid paying any capital gains taxes on the investment gains.
 You will want to check with the organization in advance to make sure it can handle this type of gift.

 You might also want to consider gifts to family members.
-Maybe it’s time to start that 529 college savings plan for a child or grandchild, or consider other tax-advantaged gifts to family.
+Maybe it’s time to start that 529 college savings plan for a child or grandchild, or consider other tax-advantaged gifts to the family.

 Gifts are exempt from the gift tax for amounts up to $14,000 a year per recipient, but they must be made by December 31.
 If your 2016 income will be higher than normal for any reason, consider prepaying some of next year’s charitable contributions this year.
 You can deduct those gifts in the year they are actually paid.